Kyle Edwards (footballer, born 1998): International career

 Edwards has represented England at multiple youth team levels.
 He won 1 cap for the England U16 team in 2013.
 He won 3 caps for the England U17 team in 2014.
 Edwards made his debut for the England U20 team in 2018, going onto win 5 caps between 2018 and 2019.
 He was a member of the 2019 Toulon Tournament squad.

 Style of play

 In 2017, Darren Moore (then Professional Development Coach of West Bromwich Albion) described Edwards as an exciting talent with real potential.
 Moore also said that Edwards was "quick and very direct and has tight ball control.
 He has the ability to go past people and create things."

 Personal life

+Edwards grew up in Dudley in the West Midlands and attended Bishop Milner Catholic College.

 Following West Brom's promotion to the Premier League in 2020, Edwards released the rap track "Promotion Ting" via Link Up TV, the video amassing over 100,000 views on YouTube.